ericholscher/sphinx-tutorial/part-3.rst

 .. warning:: This only works for Python currently.

-You can read the full Sphinx docs for :module:`~sphinx.ext.doctest`, but here is a basic example::
+You can read the full Sphinx docs for :mod:`~sphinx.ext.doctest`, but here is a basic example::

 	>>> sum(2, 2)